amazon-connect/amazon-connect-salesforce-scv/common/SalesforceAccessSecrets/readme.md

 27. Select Change Password.
 The API user will log into the Salesforce Classic view
 28. Access the API user’s personal settings by selecting the username in the top right corner, then choose My Settings
 29. In the Quick Find field, type `security` then select Reset My Security Token from the results
+  - NOTE: if you do not see Reset My Security Token, you can get there by goint to the following URL: `https://[SalesforceDomainHere]/_ui/system/security/ResetApiTokenEdit?retURL=%2Fui%2Fsetup%2FSetup%3Fsetupid%3DPersonalInfo&setupid=ResetApiToken`
 30. Select Reset Security Token.
 Your security token will be emailed to you
 31.	**Copy the security token from the email to your notepad**